charlie-gallagher/anki-aid/README.md

 - `forvo` (recently superseded by `forvo_class`) Tools for downloading from Forvo
 - `shtooka` same as `forvo` but for `shtooka.org`
+- `normalize_audio`, for normalizing (raising the volume to a consistent level) audio.
 - and `wordlist`, which contains an empty abstract `Wordlist` class that I'll flesh out at some point.